totem-tech/documentation/nodes-docs/howto-nginx-bootnodes.md

 5) Allows information about other nodes to be shared with connecting nodes

-If you are setting up a bootnode, please create an issue and a pull request on the [totem-parachains Github repo](https://github.com/totem-tech/totem-parachains) to have your bootnode added to the [Kapex chain specification file](https://github.com/totem-tech/totem-parachains/blob/main/res/kapex/kapex-parachain-readable.json).
+If you are setting up a bootnode, please create an issue and a pull request on the totem-parachains Github repo to have your bootnode added to the [Kapex chain specification file](https://github.com/totem-tech/totem-parachains/blob/main/res/kapex/kapex-parachain-readable.json).

 ## Setup

-Since we are setting up a bootnode that uses a Fully Qualified Domain Name (FQDN) its `Multiaddr` as specified in the parachain `chain_spec.json` file will look something like this:
+There are two options for setting up a boot node, but only the one that uses a Fully Qualified Domain Name (FQDN) in its `Multiaddr` needs to have a reverse proxy such as `nginx` to route communication to the node.

+This is an example of a boot node identity using a FQDN as specified in the Kapex parachain `chain_spec.json`:

     /dns4/k-boot-1.kapex.network/tcp/31333/ws/p2p/12D3KooWAyVMvqR9zpu3ri6SAFQewfQegrQ2iMSx8UsmXeixxCZo

-**_This is optional_** and it need not be used if your boot node is going to be identified by its `IP` address.
+This `Multiaddr` format need not be used if your boot node is going to be identified by its `IP` address in which case it would look something like this:

+    /ip4/host-ip-address/tcp/host-port/ws/p2p/ed25519-node-identity

+### Key generation for the node identity

+You will need to create a Ed25519 key type for your node so that it can be identified on the p2p network.

+The easiest way to generate a get is to use Parity Technology's Subkey tool as follows:

+> Keep this file private. **DO NOT STORE THIS SECRET IN ANY PUBLIC DIRECTORY/REPOSITORY**

+    # Generate Node Key type ED25519
+    docker run --platform linux/amd64 --rm parity/subkey:latest generate-node-key > ./node-key-for-boot-node

+The resulting file will contain the node's secret key and the output will in fact be the node's identity for use in the `Multiaddr` for the boot node.

-### Instal nginx
+### Install & configure nginx

 ```shell
 # Install nginx - this is only partially used